lexinejazly-asuncion/CS157A-Med-ify/README.md

 ### 4. Database Connection Update
 Before running the application, update the database connection:

+First connect to a PostgreSQL server, then create a database

 Go to the database connection file: src/main/java/medify/DBConnection/DatabaseConnection.java
 Update the url, user, and pass variables with your local database information
 Save the file

+### 4. Database Initilization
+Before running the application, create tables and insert data entries

+Move 'db' folder into resources folder: src/test/resources

+Go to the database initialization file: src/main/java/medify/DBConnection/DatabaseInitializer.java Run Current File to populate the database

 ---
 ## Run Application